Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 With 7,400 students, that’s at least $52 million for Team Tom.

-Jeez, no wonder the guy seems to travel and sip wine for a living.
+Jeez, no wonder the guy seems to travel and golf and drink wine for a living.

-Are we really supposed to believe we can buy wall-mounted toothpaste dispensers off Alibaba for cheap, sell them on Amazon for $19.99, and live like Tom?
+Are we supposed to believe we can buy wall-mounted toothpaste dispensers off Alibaba for a few bucks, sell ’em on Amazon for $19.99, and live like Tom?

-I’m gonna give his bum a good sniff in this FBA Masterclass review, just to make sure everything checks out.
+I’m gonna give Tom’s bum a good sniff, just to make sure everything checks out.

-- And MasterFBA.com is absolutely spammed with supposed student wins.
+- And FBAMasterclass.io is absolutely spammed with supposed student wins.

-But then you read some of the complaints on Reddit and start to have doubts.
+Right?
+But then you read Reddit and start to have doubts.

-She recommends not wasting your money, saying there’s zero substance to the program.
-The training is old and slopped together, like scraps of food dumped into a pig trough, swarming with flies under the scorching sun.
+She basically describes the training as scraps tossed into a pig trough, swarming with flies under the scorching sun.

-“It’s weird that no one with this company is still active with Amazon any longer,” Patricia pointed out.
+“It’s weird that no one from this company is still active on Amazon,” she pointed out.

 Another student was pressured to pay $13k for the “mentoring tier” on their first sales call.